pantrypoints/sp/content/en/research/countries/china/xi/chapter-01e.md

-Faced with the low tide of world socialism in the late 80s and early 90s of the 20th century, Comrade Deng Xiaoping pointed out: "I firmly believe that there will be more people in favor of Marxism in the world, because Marxism is a science."1 "As long as socialism in China does not fall, socialism will always stand in the world."2 Under the strong leadership of the Communist Party of China, China, which accounts for one-fifth of the world's population, has not only adhered to and defended the largest position of socialism in the East and retained the inextinguishable fire of socialism, but also successfully explored a path of socialist development with Chinese characteristics by
+Faced with the low tide of world socialism in the late 80s and early 90s of the 20th century, Comrade Deng Xiaoping pointed out: "I firmly believe that there will be more people in favor of Marxism in the world, because Marxism is a science."1 "As long as socialism in China does not fall, socialism will always stand in the world."2 Under the strong leadership of the CCP, China, which accounts for one-fifth of the world's population, has not only adhered to and defended the largest position of socialism in the East and retained the inextinguishable fire of socialism, but also successfully explored a path of socialist development with Chinese characteristics by